ishanjogalekar/Java-Programs/SPA project/Application/Readme.md

 ## Structure of project
-main will contain src directory of all source code<br/>
+main will contain Java directory of all source code<br/>
 import and open all files in Intellij Idea and wait for IDE to setup spring project